 The issues that EOLCNY works on, and the activities in which we engage, are about quality of health care, health care choices, and human rights, autonomy, justice and the relief of human suffering.

-End of Life Choices New York is the leading organization in New York working to improve end of life care and expand end of life options, to ensure a humane and peaceful death.
+End of Life Choices New York is the leading organization in New York working to improve end of life care, and expand end of life options, to ensure a peaceful death.

 No dying person should have to endure more suffering than he or she is willing to bear.
 Everyone should have the right to die, if possible, in a way that she or he decides and controls, consistent with her or his values and beliefs.
 Yet, in New York State, many people die protracted deaths with terrible suffering.
 Reports, including the 2015 Dying in America Report of the Institute of Medicine, consistently show that too many people die badly, often in ways inconsistent with their wishes.
 Too many people also receive levels of care and treatment at the end of their lives that they do not want or would not want if they were fully informed of their treatment options.

 End of Life Choices New York has been at the forefront of these issues in New York, with an experienced staff and board working to achieve better care and more choices for the dying.
 We have eighteen years of experience and relationships with New York policy-makers, health care providers, academics and the clergy, that we continue to harness to create change.
 We have first-hand knowledge of our state’s health care landscape and have worked successfully in Albany to initiate and pass groundbreaking legislation to enhance end of life care.